LMOlivera/Learn-React-fast/README.md

   <img src="https://github.com/LMOlivera/Learn-React-fast/blob/master/images/reactjs.png" alt="Google components">
 </p>

 **Disclaimer**: This was made with the combined knowledge I acquired from many tutorials, articles and videos.
-The images I use are not of my autorship.
+Not all the images I use are of my autorship.

 # Index
 - [Before we start](#Before)